google/deepvariant/docs/metrics.md

 Runtime metrics are taken from the resulting log after each stage of DeepVariant, and the accuracy metrics come from the hap.py summary.csv output file.

-<a name="vfootnote1">*</a>: To use OpenVINO on Intel CPUs, run with
-`--call_variants_extra_args "use_openvino=true"` with the Docker one-step
-command.
-Also see https://github.com/google/deepvariant/pull/363 for more details.

 [External Solutions]: https://github.com/google/deepvariant#external-solutions
 [CPU instance with 64 CPUs]: deepvariant-details.md#command-for-a-cpu-only-machine-on-google-cloud-platform